30-Second Overview

 Transformation Positioning

-- 2011: Eslite Spectrum Songyan store opened
+- End of 2011: Eslite Spectrum Songshan store moved in

 - Design Focus: Original design, lifestyle aesthetics, cultural experience